MSc in Biomedical Informatics (by Coursework)

 Prerequisite(s): Nil

-This module provides provide students with an indepth understanding of user engineering, human-computer interactions for the design of biomedical informatics applications.
-A focus on user centred design as well as usability assessment will be provided.
+This course provides provide students with an in-depth understanding of user engineering, human-computer interactions for the design of biomedical informatics applications.
+A focus on user-centered design as well as usability assessment will be provided.

 DL5102 - Digital Agility & Change Leadership